Denny Abbey: Secular use

 The abbey was closed in 1536, during the Dissolution of the Monasteries, and was once more taken over by the Crown.
 The last of the nuns had left within two years.
 The Abbess's lodge, originally built for the Countess, was retained as a farmhouse, and the Refectory as a barn, but the nave was demolished.
 In 1628 the abbey passed into private ownership.

+In 1663 the Abbey estate was modestly valued at £58.4s.4d, as listed in the will of a Richard Kettle.
+By 1686, Joseph Kettle of Denny Abbey, whose connection to Richard Kettle is unclear, had grown the value over twenty-fold, to £1,223.15s.0d.
+So it was perhaps Joseph who was responsible for the substantial late 17th-century changes to the farm buildings.

 The barrister John George Witt was born at Denny Abbey in 1836.
 Pembroke College, Cambridge, which had also been founded by the Countess of Pembroke in 1347, bought the site in 1928.